Brandon-Schefstad/ESEAtAGlance/README.md

  - passport - used for user authentication.
  - passport-local - passport strategy used.
  - pug - used as a templating engine
- - sass - used as a CSS preprocessor
+ - tailwind - used to add inline styling
  - validator - used for validating user input.

 ## Report a Bug

-If you encounter a bug and/or have any suggestions for our team, please visit our [issues page](https://github.com/devv-work/timeato/issues) and create a new issue.
-If you wish to implement a feature on your own, please visit our <a href="https://github.com/devv-work/timeato/blob/main/CONTRIBUTING.md">Contributing Guidelines</a> and follow our requirements.

 If you have encountered a bug, please provide as much information as you can to help us replicate the issue on our own end.
 Depending on the issue, it may be useful to communicate your browser, screen width, and/or anything that relates to your specific encounter.
+Send your error to [my email address](mailto:bschefstad@gmail.com).
+Thank you!